ThomasPericoi/ASCIIPrinter/README.md

 # ASCII Printer

-Small tool that allows you to easily print ASCII art in your console.
+Small tool that allows you to easily print ASCII arts in your console.

 ## How does it work ?